Rats in a toilet, mice on a plane, and other surprising rodent run-ins!

 Have you seen that story in the news about a woman who found a rat in her toilet?
 It sounds almost unbelievable — unless you spend a lot of time talking about rats and mice.
 Strange as it may seem, rats are actually skilled swimmers.
 Rats can easily make it up your pipes from down below; it’s almost unbelievable you don’t hear about this happening more often.

 Rodents make themselves at home almost anywhere.

 We’ve heard plenty of stories about the weird places rodents roam.
 Though it seems scary in the moment, there’s a pretty good chance you’ll find your rodent run-in kind of funny later.
-Check out this list of unexpected places household pests have popped up, and then find out how you can prevent pest problems in your home.
+Check out this list of unexpected places household pests have popped up.
+Then find out how you can prevent pest problems in your home.

 - Mouse Flambé Mice are always looking to snuggle up and settle down someplace warm with plenty of food.
 Kitchen appliances like a toaster or oven may seem to offer everything a mouse could ever want — until someone decides to toast a bagel or bake some brownies.
 Remember to clean up any spills or crumbs as soon as you see them, and inspect appliances before using them.